 Malpractice insurance for a dentist is a requirement unless other kinds of optional insurance policies.
 This means that you may need this insurance coverage in order to become a licensed practicing dentist.

 Your choice regarding malpractice insurance is not whether you opt to get a policy depending on where you practice.
 Instead, it’s opting for which provider and kind of coverage you need to safeguard yourself from possible legal action against you.

 We greatly suggest checking different factors that matter when choosing an insurance provider and other important information about malpractice insurance.

-According to Merriam-Webster, malpractice is defined as “a dereliction of professional duty or failure to exercise an ordinary degree of professional skill or learning by one rendering professional services which result in injury, loss, or damage.”
+According to Merriam-Webster, malpractice is “a dereliction of professional duty or failure to exercise an ordinary degree of professional skill or learning by one rendering professional services which result in injury, loss, or damage.”
 In easier terms, dental malpractice is a kind of deviation from the basics of care that leads to patient injury and even death due to negligent treatment or failure to diagnose and or treat.
-The patient may be able to sue for damages through the civil litigation process to compensate for his or her harm if it can be proven that a certain dentist acted negligently to cause a patient such injury.
+The patient may be able to sue for damages through the civil litigation process to compensate for his or her harm if they can prove that a certain dentist acted negligently to cause a patient such injury.

-Dental malpractice insurance is also known as professional liability or errors and omission insurance.
-Malpractice insurance protects licensed healthcare professionals from possible allegations against their negligence during their performance of their professional duties.
+Dental malpractice insurance is also professional liability or errors and omission insurance.
+Malpractice insurance protects licensed healthcare professionals from possible allegations of their negligence during their performance of their professional duties.